Dev is currently a full-time designer!

-He's looking for full-time opportunities and/or new design projects.
+However, he is looking for part-time opportunities and/or new design projects.

 Rute GPS